-It started ten years ago, I began dabbling in meditation a few times here and there.
-Curiosity arose from a sense that there is ‘something more.’
+It started ten years ago.
+I began dabbling in meditation here and there.
+Curiosity arose from a sense that there was ‘something more.’
 This inquisitiveness has taken me on some serious tangents, but I managed to always somehow meander my way slightly further down the path.

-Then, after two-ish years of dabbling, an autoimmune disease caused me to have a stroke and heart failure and then needed heart surgery to repair the damage.
-Once I made it through the years of that nonsense, I needed ‘something more’ so I started adding enough regularity to call it a practice.
+Then, after two-ish years of dabbling, an autoimmune disease caused me to have a stroke and heart failure and then need heart surgery to repair the damage.
+Once I made it through the years of that nonsense, I needed ‘something more’ so I started meditating enough to call it a practice.

 Recently though, after about four years of consistent (mostly) daily practice and participation in the Mind Oasis Meditation Immersion; I have noticeably crossed another milestone.
 Whatever irritating thing that is happening in the moment (that feels like nails on the chalkboard), is just how it is.
 “Next,” I think (like a checkout person), “how can I respond constructively?”

 Now that I created this space, I also was able to start healthily processing some of the trauma stored up in my body.
 (This has taken a mass amount of effort, practitioners, tears and support; but it proven to be worth it).
 In addition, I learned how to rest.
 I learned that I was loveable.
 I learned I was enough.
 I learned to appreciate my body.
 I finally truly internalized these lessons.

 This, friends, has been a gamechanger.

 Don’t get me wrong, my trail is far from worn.
 I still have a long, undulating journey ahead…one that will last as long as I am alive.
 But my intention is to shed all the layers I need to in order to find that pure self, my true nature.
 I am getting closer, I can feel it bubbling up from within.